Leeds weather forecast: Bright sunshine but this is when cloud could spoil plans later

 What will the weather be like this evening and tonight in Leeds?

-This evening will remain cloudy, but dry.
-The temperature will dip to 6C by 11pm.Overnight temperature of 5C.
+This evening will then turn clear and remain dry throughout the rest of the night.
+The temperature will dip to 5C by 10pm.Overnight temperature of 3C.

 What will the weather be like tomorrow in Leeds?